Essential skincare tips during the pandemic

 Additionally, doctors may recommend combined oral medications, which like topical retinoids, will help treat inflammatory and non-inflammatory acne.

-Contact dermatitis is when your skin becomes red and inflamed after using an irritant, such as hand sanitisers and soaps.
+Contact dermatitis is when your skin becomes red and inflamed after using an irritant, such as hand sanitizers and soaps.
 These products damage the natural skin barrier function, thereby triggering an allergic reaction.

-Contact dermatitis increased during the pandemic due to the increased and constant use of sanitisers.
+Contact dermatitis increased during the pandemic due to the increased and constant use of sanitizers.
 As per a survey, 82.6% of the participants reported symptoms of Irritant Contact Dermatitis (ICD).